 Individuals with Down syndrome have an extra copy of chromosome 21 where the gene for APP resides.
 These individuals have a rate of AD that is three to five times that of the general population and develop the disease at a much younger age.
-By the age of 40, 40% of the estimated 400,000 people in the United States with Down syndrome will develop AD and by the age of 60, 80% will have developed AD.
+At autopsy, AD has been reported in 80% of people with Down syndrome over age 40 and 100% over age 60.